vanHeemstraSystems/threejs-collada-gltf/containers/app/threejs/README.md

 In the next section we’ll cover animation accessibility concerns and how to use ```prefers-reduced-motion``` to avoid using animations for users who don’t want them, and how to accommodate screens with varying frame-rates so your animations can look consistent across devices.

+## Svelte-Cubed: Creating an Accessible and Consistent Experience Across Devices

+In this section, we’re going to look at two sort-of unrelated topics.
+However, both fall under the umbrella of improving user experience:

+- Using ```prefers-reduced-motion``` to conditionally animate/transition things in our scene.

+- Using threejs clock and ```getDelta()``` to render the same motion for users with different device frame rates.

+### Conditional Motion: prefers-reduced-motion

 ==== WE ARE HERE https://dev.to/alexwarnes/svelte-cubed-creating-an-accessible-and-consistent-experience-across-devices-42ae  ===